 CU CHI TUNNELS IN HO CHI MINH CITY

-Cu Chi Tunnels in Ho Chi Minh city are underground defending system in Cu Chi district, 70km from Ho Chi Minh City to northern west.
-It was dug by South Vietnam Liberation Front in war period of Indochina and Vietnam.
+Cu Chi Tunnels in Ho Chi Minh city are the underground defending system in Cu Chi district, 70km from Ho Chi Minh City to the northwest.
+It was dug by the South Vietnam Liberation Front in the war period of Indochina and Vietnam.
 It includes clinics, rooms, kitchens, offices and underground road system.
 It is 250km long and has a breathing system.
 It is located at the end of Ho Chi Minh Path.
-In the beginning of 1968 (Tet Mau Than in Vietnamese), South Vietnam Liberation Front used the tunnel system to attack into Saigon (Ho Chi Minh City now).
+At the beginning of 1968 (Tet Mau Than in Vietnamese), South Vietnam Liberation Front used the tunnel system to attack into Saigon (Ho Chi Minh City now).

 HISTORY OF CU CHI TUNNELS IN HO CHI MINH CITY:

 Digging Cu Chi tunnel started in two villages: Tan Phu Trung and Phuoc Vinh Hung in 1948.
 At the first time, there were only short sections having simple structure, used for hiding documents, weapons, officers).
 After that, the tunnel spread many villages.

 From 1961 to 1965 the guerilla war of local people developed highly, causing large losses to the opposition.
 Six northern villages finished the “spine” tunnel.
 After that, the branch tunnels were dug, forming a link Cu Chi Tunnel.

 With very simple devices such as hoes, shovels, baskets made from bamboo or iron the army and people of Cu Chi were set up a grand construction with underground roads having the length of hundreds of kilometers, connecting villages, hamlets into a wonderful underground village.